matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - The initializations occur in the code order, and later resource variable initializers can use of the values of
-the earlier ones
+the earlier ones.
-- All resource variables that were successfully initialized will be cleaned up
+- All resource variables that were successfully initialized will be cleaned up.
-- Resource variables are cleaned up in reverse order or their declarations
+- Resource variables are cleaned up in reverse order or their declarations.
 - `is` is initialized before `os` and cleaned up after it, and `is` will be cleaned up if there is an exception
-while initializing `os`
+while initializing `os`.

 ### Equivalence of try-with-resource and classical try-catch-finally